shuai620/NUC7i7BNH/README.md

 + Inject CPU power management data in CPUFriendDataProvider.kext, thanks to https://github.com/corpnewt/CPUFriendFriend

-+ Intel wireless card driver and bluetooth driver for Big Sur can be found in https://github.com/OpenIntelWireless/itlwm
++ Intel wireless card driver for Big Sur can be found in https://github.com/OpenIntelWireless/itlwm

 + Intel bluetooth driver for Big Sur can be found in https://github.com/zxystd/IntelBluetoothFirmware